spiral/framework/README.md

 class HomeController extends Controller
 {
     /**
-     * IoC Container can automatically deside what database/cache/storage
+     * IoC Container can automatically decide what database/cache/storage
      * instance to provide for every action parameter based on it's
      * name or type.
      *